KevinMass2018/LineServer/README.md

 Summary:

-So far the code work pretty well in manual test cases.
+So far the code works pretty well in manual test cases.

-Further work and testing need to be done for concurrent/continuously sending client request from 100+ clients, and performance data will be updated to this repo when it is ready.

-with 10GB file,  the system performs close to 1GB file, only about 5% latency difference in a limited test, could be due to other factors.
+The test results for multiple clients, multiple request per seconds against 1GB/10GB file:
+In this table, time is measured in clients for a round trip between a client request, and the complete line contents is received back by client.

+                                      100 request/second                          1000request/second

+     single client (1GB file )               885us                                          594us
+     single client (10GB file)               658us                                          613us
+     10-client     (1GB file)                1906us                                         4707us
+     10-client     (10GB file)               2002us                                         4686us

+From the above table, with this algorithm, the file size only make difference in preprocessing.
+It doesn't make too much difference in performance when serving client request.

+For single clients, increasing client request rate from 100 to 1000 doesn't make too much difference, probably because server CPU is not a limitation in either case.

+For multiple clients case, increasing client request rate from 100 to 1000 make big difference in terms of round trip time.
+It's more than doubled.
+The server performance is downgraded with high frequence client request rate.

 Used package includes: bufio, os, net, strconv, encoding/binary, fmt, flag, time, strings, github.com/Arafatk/glot